- Fact Sheet

 - the carnet issuing body overseas.

-Provided you obtain a VIA prior to importing a second-hand road vehicle, you may make use of the available concessional treatment under Item 59 Schedule 4 to the Tariff which exempts an importer from the special duty of $12,000 that is applied to second-hand road vehicles.
+Provided you obtain a VIA prior to importing a second-hand road vehicle, you may make use of the available concessional treatment under Item 37 to Schedule 4 of the Tariff which exempts an importer from the special duty of $12,000 that is applied to second-hand road vehicles.
 However, your road vehicle may still be subject to an ad valorem rate of duty.

 A VIA is required for all returning Australian road vehicles including road vehicles that have been modified.